clsid52/docker-compose-wordpress-nginx-mysql/README.md

 so that you can understand the version '3.9' there is in the docker-compose file

+To DO:
-Also I add a script to add a theme and some needed plugins in WP
+Add a bash script to run after WP is installer to add some themes and plugins in WP and stop using this:

+- ./plugins/1.zip:/var/www/html/wp-content/plugins/1.zip
+- ./themes/2.zip:/var/www/html/wp-content/themes/2.zip

+in Docker-compose file